Care Counselling for Children

 - Parents, Teachers and Childcare workers.

-- People who wish to gain a professional, accredited qualification in Child Counselling and wish to study at their own pace, and in their own time.
+- People who wish to gain an introduction to Child Counselling and wish to study at their own pace, and in their own time.

 Entry Requirements / Prerequisites